 Volunteer for a reef cleanup

-Floridareef.org holds a Friends of Our Florida Reefs annual cleanup that takes place every summer.
+Floridareef.org holds a Friends of Our Florida Reefs annual cleanup and it takes place every summer.

 Find alternatives to herbicides and pesticides

-To limit herbicide and pesticide pollution that has been linked to coral bleaching, find natural ways to protect your crops such as essential oils.
+Limit your herbicide and pesticide pollution.
+Find natural ways to protect your crops such as essential oils.
 You can mix citrus essential oils with cayenne pepper and water to spray on your plants or you could use straight eucalyptus oil on the area11.

 Realize that corals are living animals

-When going snorkeling or diving remember that corals are alive.
+When going snorkeling and diving remember that corals are alive.
 Keep your hands to yourself because corals are fragile creatures and this could damage or kill them12.
 If you are a boater, anchor in boat-safe locations such as sandy bottoms and be vigilant of coral.